School's Self Evaluation

 Context of St. Augustine’s School

-St Augustine’s is a large, 2 form entry, inner city Catholic primary school with 475 pupils on roll, including the 76 pupil nursery with flexible provision.
+St Augustine’s is a large, 2 form entry, inner city Catholic primary school with 463 pupils on roll, including a 52 pupil nursery with flexible provision.

-The proportion of pupils from Black and Minority ethnic (BME) groups continues to increase and is currently 75.9% which is significantly above National (31.6%) averages.
-The percentage of pupils with English as an additional language (EAL) now stands at 45.5%.
-There are 37.2% of pupils in eligible for Free School Meals (FSM) and 13.9% of pupils have Special educational Needs (SEN) including children with Education Health Plans.
+The proportion of pupils from Black and Minority ethnic (BME) groups continues to increase and is currently 75.9%.
+The percentage of pupils with English as an additional language (EAL) now stands at 42.4%.
+19.4% of pupils in eligible for Free School Meals (FSM), however 32% of pupils qualify for pupil premium funding.
+12% of pupils have Special educational Needs (SEN) including children with Education Health Plans.

 The school has maintained a rigorous focus on attendance, resulting in significant improvement.
-Attendance stands at 95.7%, above national and LA figures.
+Attendance stands at 95.7%.
 The Persistent Absence of a small group of families is the main focus for improvement this year.

 The school judges itself to be good.
-Using the excellent relationships between staff and governors, the Senior Leadership Team have rigorously focused on developing the quality of teaching and learning to improve outcomes for all and narrow the gap for our most vulnerable children.
+Using the excellent relationships between staff and governors, the Senior Leadership Team have rigorously focused on developing the quality of teaching and learning to improve outcomes for all and diminish the difference for our most vulnerable children.

 Highly effective communication ensures that all stakeholders are clear about the priorities for improvement.
 The high level of parental engagement reflects the fact that the overwhelming majority of Parents are extremely happy with the high quality education and care that their children receive.
 Our children are happy, well-motivated and enthusiastic.
 The children leave our school having achieved well both academically, spiritually and socially.
 They are well prepared for the next stage of their life journey.